 any absence, failure, lack or excess of any Input Resource, at the site of the Facility;

-wet or inclement weather (other than extreme storms, hurricanes, cyclones, tornados, typhoons, tsunamis, ice and ice storms); and
+wet or inclement weather (other than extreme storms, floods, hurricanes, cyclones, tornados, typhoons, tsunamis, ice and ice storms); and

-any Change in Law.
+any Change in Law (other than Pandemic Change in Law).

 Connection Force Majeure Event

-Subject to clause 21.2(b), a connection force majeure event (Connection Force Majeure Event) means any event or circumstance or combination of events or circumstances occurring after the Signing Date which:
+Subject to clause 19.2(b), a connection force majeure event (Connection Force Majeure Event) means any event or circumstance or combination of events or circumstances occurring after the Signing Date but before COD which:

-is not within the reasonable control of the Operator or any of its Associates;
+is not within the reasonable control of the Operator or any of its Associates (other than AEMO or the network service provider for the Facility);

-could not have been prevented or overcome by the Operator or any of its Associates exercising reasonable care or complying with its obligations under this Agreement (including by implementing Good Industry Practice, by expending any reasonable amount and by rescheduling manpower and resources);
+could not have been prevented or overcome by the Operator or any of its Associates (other than AEMO or the network service provider for the Facility) exercising reasonable care or complying with its obligations under this Agreement (including by implementing Good Industry Practice);

-occur when the Facility is otherwise ready to be energised;
+occurs or is subsisting when the Facility is otherwise ready to be energised;

-solely relate to the connection of the Facility to the Network and/or the commissioning of the Facility in accordance with the NER, and not to the procurement, design, construction, commissioning, testing or completion of the Facility; and
+solely relates to the connection of the Facility to the Network and/or the commissioning of the Facility in accordance with the NER, and not to the procurement, design, construction or completion of the Facility; and

-cause the Facility to be unable to export a volume of energy equal to or above the Maximum Capacity.
+prevents or delays the Facility from exporting electrical energy at a level of output that is equal to or exceeds the Maximum Capacity.

-For the purposes of clause 21.2(a), each of the following does not constitute a Connection Force Majeure Event:
+For the purposes of clause 19.2(a), each of the following does not constitute a Connection Force Majeure Event: